-The Kozmetsky Center at St. Edward’s University has developed a videoconference project with partners at Friedrich-Schiller University in Jena, Germany and Moscow State Institute of International Relations of the Ministry of Foreign Affairs (MGIMO) in Moscow, Russia to connect students in regularly scheduled direct video teleconference sessions (VTC) with the goal of sharing perspectives and developing better understanding of international issues among students across the globe.
-During these sessions, students from each university have the opportunity to discuss critical issues in international affairs, with sessions moderated by Dr. Sharyl Cross, Director, Kozmetsky Center of Excellence at St. Edward’s University and co-moderated by faculty at Friedrich-Schiller University, MGIMO, and St. Edward’s University.
+The Kozmetsky Center at St. Edward’s University is continuing this videoconferencing project with the Moscow State Institute of International Relations (MGIMO) and Friedrich-Schiller University in Jena, Germany to bring students of the three universities together in regularly scheduled direct videoconference seminars (VTC) with the goal of sharing perspectives and developing better understanding of international issues.
+During these sessions, students from each university have the opportunity to discuss critical issues in international affairs, with sessions co-moderated by Dr. Sharyl Cross in cooperation with Dr. Igor Okunev of MGIMO and Dr. Rafael Biermann of Friedrich-Schiller University and other participating faculty at the three universities.